resmaili/geolocation/README.md

 ```
 pip install -r requirements.txt
 ```
-You will only need to this once ever on your machine or python environment.

 ## Running

-### Step 1: Place a file that you want to convert into the “input folder”
+### Step 1: Place files that you want to convert into the “input folder”
 Before doing anything, you need to have ABI L2 NetCDF files.
 Place the files that you wish to convert into the input folder.
-Keep in mind that it may take a few longer to run the first time while navigation look-up tables are being generated and saved.

-Note: If more than one file of the same product and region are placed in the input folder, they will be combined into a single file.
+It may take a few minutes to run, particularly with high-resolution fulldisk products.

 ### Step 2: Run the script

 #### Option 1: Command line